-- Merge with neighboring polygon with longest shared edge, - Merge with neighboring polygon with largest area, - Merge with neighboring polygon identical attribute value, if any, or leave as it - · Delete feature - · No action
+- El Show selected features in attribute table; - V Fix selected errors using default resolution; - Fix selected errors, prompt for resolution method.
+You will see a window to choose the resolution's method among which: - Merge with neighboring polygon with longest shared edge; - Merge with neighboring polygon with largest area; - Merge with neighboring polygon with identical attribute value, if any, or leave as is; - Delete feature; - No action.

-Vihje: Fix multiple errors
+Tip: Fix multiple errors